Frequently asked questions about Roihu

 Migration of data should primarily happen directly from Puhti/Mahti to Roihu, between July and August 2026.
 Mahti and Puhti storage will be fully shut down 15 October 2026.

-See the detailed schedule in the Roihu docs page.
+See the detailed schedule of Puhti and Mahti shutdown in the Roihu docs page.

 Short talk: Roihu data migration tips:

-7. What kind of hardware will Roihu have?
+14. What kind of hardware does Roihu have?

-Notably, Roihu will have different CPU architectures on the AMD Turin-based CPU nodes (x86) and NVIDIA Grace-Hopper GH200-based GPU nodes (ARM).
-Accordingly, there will also be two different login node flavors for users targeting the CPU or GPU partitions, respectively:
+Notably, Roihu has different CPU architectures on the AMD Turin-based CPU nodes (x86) and NVIDIA Grace-Hopper GH200-based GPU nodes (ARM).
+Accordingly, there are also two different login node flavors for users targeting the CPU or GPU partitions, respectively:

 roihu-cpu.csc.fi(x86, AMD Turin), androihu-gpu.csc.fi(ARM, NVIDIA Grace)